 Installation

 You can either download one of the pre-built binaries or build the source code manually.
-Executables for Windows and Mac and other resources can be downloaded from https://demuc.de/colmap/.
-Executables for Linux/Unix/BSD are available at https://repology.org/metapackage/colmap/versions.
-Note that the COLMAP packages in the default repositories for Linux/Unix/BSD do not come with CUDA support, which requires manual compilation but is relatively easy on these platforms.
+Pre-built binaries and other resources can be downloaded from https://demuc.de/colmap/.
+An overview of system packages for Linux/Unix/BSD distributions are available at https://repology.org/metapackage/colmap/versions.
+Note that the COLMAP packages in the default repositories for Linux/Unix/BSD do not come with CUDA support, which requires a manual build from source.

 Pre-built Binaries